 On February 12, 2013, the Company completed the acquisition of Astral Mining Corporation and as a result, acquired a 60% interest in mining claims, collectively known as the Jumping Josephine Property, located in the West Kootenay Mining District of British Columbia, Canada.
 On February 3, 2014 the Company acquired the remaining 40% of their Jumping Josephine Property from Kootenay Silver Inc. by issuing 1,000,000 common shares valued at \$230,000.

 There are no current or future planned exploration activities on the Jumping Josephine Property.
-Accordingly, the Company has decided to write-down the Property to \$1.
+Accordingly, the Company has reduced the carrying value of the Property to \$1.